 What caused all these disappearances?
 What caused the multiple mass disappearances throughout history?
 Looking at them from an author’s point of view, could they be connected?

 All of this has been a really long segue to my book recommendation, Phantoms by Dean Koontz.
 Published in 1983, this is a classic story by one of my favorite authors.
 (I just had a bit of an existential crisis when I realized this book was published 41 years ago!)
 The book starts with a doctor, Jenny, returning to her small mountain town after picking up her younger sister.
 Upon their return, the two find the town deserted.
-Well, deserted except for mutilated corpses of some of their neighbors.
+Well, deserted except for the mutilated corpses of some of their neighbors.
 The town is silent.

 This was long before cell phones and the internet, so Jenny has a hard time getting word that they need help.
 Help does arrive in the form of a local sheriff, his deputies, and a government investigation team.
 The book covers a few days as Jenny and the others explore the town, trying to piece together what happened to the citizens.
 Koontz manages to deliver a surprising villain.

 I know lots of people do not like Koontz’s books.
 It is popular in some literary circles to deride his books as simple or cliché.
 I personally love the way he tells a story.
-He is able to make me cringe and feel nervous without being overly flowery in his descriptions.
+He can make me cringe and feel nervous without being overly flowery in his descriptions.
 He can inject a sense of urgency into his writing that makes me keep reading.
 He usually ends up surprising me as well.

 So, for a throwback classic, I highly recommend Phantoms by Dean Koontz.
 After you read it, I bet you start researching mass disappearances on your own!